emilyantosch/shc_pr3_vl/SOL2/slides_10/main.typ

   3. Klassenbibliothek
   4. Vererbung
   5. Schnittstellen
-  6. Graphische Oberflächen
+  6. Graphical User Interfaces
-  7. Ausnahmebehandlung
+  7. Exception Handling
-  8. Eingaben und Ausgaben
+  8. Input and Output
   9. *Multithreading (Parallel Computing)*
 ]

-== Das Ziel dieses Kapitels
+== The goal of this chapter

-- Sie führen Programmcode zeitgleich in nebenläufigen Ausführungssträngen (Threads) aus.
+- You execute program code simultaneously in concurrent execution threads (threads).
-- Sie verändern die Zustände aktiver Threads zur Erzeugung der geforderten Funktionalität.
+- You modify the states of active threads to generate the required functionality.
-- Sie synchronisieren Threads und Objekte, um fehlerhafte Datenzustände durch nicht korrekte Ausführungsreihenfolgen zu verhindern.
+- You synchronize threads and objects to prevent erroneous data states due to incorrect execution orders.

-= Parallelverarbeitung
+= Parallel processing
-== Beispiel: Rührei und Pudding
+== Example: Scrambled eggs and pudding

 #slide[
   #text(size: 18pt)[

-    - Sie machen Rührei und Pudding.
+    - You make scrambled eggs and pudding.
-    - Möglicher Ablauf:
+    - Possible sequence:
     #figure(image("../assets/img/slides_10/2024_11_07_serial_ruehrei_rev01.png", height: 40%))

     #question[
-      - Wie könnte der Ablauf aussehen, wenn Sie zu viert kochen?
+      - What could the sequence look like if four of you are cooking?
-      - Einschränkung: Es gibt nur eine Herdplatte
+      - Constraint: There is only one stove burner
     ]
   ]
 ]